 To her utmost relief, all six flashed away.

-Crouching low next to Danzō's broken body, she forced his chin up and ripped the Sharingan out of his right eye.
+Crouching low next to Danzō's broken body, she forced his chin up and ripped out his stolen Sharingan.
 Although it was completely obliterated from her attack, the outside remained perfectly intact.

 Flipping through a familiar set of seals, she bit her thumb and palmed the dirt ground.